ThyMajesty/dotfiles/README.md

   -r  Root overrides (need root)
   -v  VSCodium extensions

+  Example (full install):

-  Example: ./install.sh -ipsrv  (full install)
+    ./install.sh -ipsrv

 Note: After first run `.stowrc` will be symlinked to `~/.stowrc`, enabling bare `stow` commands from any directory.
+But it's safer/easier to use `install.sh -ipsrv`

 ## Usage

 ### Update:
     `git pull`
     `./install.sh -psrv`
 Or any other combinations of flags

 ### Add:
 Depends:
-    - Root overrides are manual, see install.sh
+    - Root overrides are manual, see `install.sh`
     - For normal dotfiles either add to dotfiles or --adopt `stow -R shared`
         `stow -R hostname`